stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 ### step #2 - evolve the strategy tree, be agile

 We don't need the strategy tree to be perfect.

-Our first step is to switch from static strategy documents, spreadsheets and email, to collaborating in real time off the strategy tree.
-Once we master this, we then move onto OKRs.
+Our first step is to switch from static strategy documents, spreadsheets, email and chat groups, to collaborating in real time off the strategy tree.

+Once we master this, we can then move onto OKRs.

 ### step #3 - Workshop A - one digital workspace